 Here are the ten novel ideas (you can also get these as a free download here):

 - WHAT SCARS DOES YOUR CHARACTER HAVE?
 We all have scars.
 To be a writer, Stephen King says, “the only requirement is the ability to remember every scar.”
-Tap into your own scars to unlock the scars in your characters.
+Tap into your own scars and personal stories to unlock the scars in your characters.

 - WHO DIES?
 Good writers don’t turn away from death, which is, after all, the universal human experience.
-Instead, they look it directly into its dark face and describe what they see on the page.
+Instead, they look directly into its dark face and describe what they see on the page.
 Let death cause an existential crisis in your characters.

 - MAKE YOUR MAIN CHARACTER AN ORPHAN.
 Think for a moment about all the great stories about orphans in literature and film.
 Orphans are uniquely vulnerable and thus have the most potential for growth.